Deep Learning Meets Adaptive Filtering: A Stein's Unbiased Risk Estimator Approach: The Proposed Framework

-The last three terms in~\eqref{eq::GSURE} are dependant on the parameters of the estimator $f_{\theta}(.)$.
-Considering the \textit{Deep EASI} as an estimator of the source signals, we propose to optimize the network’s parameters $\Xi$ by incorporating the loss at time $t$ as
+The last three terms in~\eqref{eq:GSURE1} are dependant on the parameters of the estimator i.e. $\btheta$.
+Considering layer $t$ of \textit{Deep EASI} as an estimator of the source signal $\mbx(t)$, we propose to train the network’s parameters $\btheta$ by incorporating the SURE loss at time $t$ as

-In this equation, the \textit{Deep EASI} network as an estimator for source signal at time instance $t$ is denoted by $f_{\Xi}(\mbx(t))$.
-By Substituting~\eqref{GSURE_lt} in~\eqref{lt}, the SURE loss function for training the\textit{ \textit{Deep EASI}} network is analytically derived.
-The divergence of $div_x(f_{\Xi}(\mbx(t)))$ can be calculated as
+In this equation, the \textit{Deep EASI} network, as an estimator for source signal at time instance $t$, is denoted by $f_{\btheta}(\mbx(t))$.
+Consequently, the divergence is